GFiLL/GFiLL.github.io/content/authors/admin/_index.md

 ## About Me

 I am a PhD candidate at the Toulouse School of economics.
-My work covers topics related to education and labor economics.
-In particular, I am interested in how funding instruments and educational tracks affect students decisions and labor market outcomes.
-You can find my CV here and contact me at guillem.foucault[at]tse[slash]fr[dot]com.
+My work covers topics related to education and labour economics.
+In particular, I am interested in how funding instruments and educational tracks affect students decisions and labour market outcomes.
+You can contact me at guillem.foucault[at]tse[slash]fr[dot]com.